-The user prevents the subscription from renewing, ending the subscription period.
+The user cancels their subscription, thus ending the subscription period.

 May issue is published.
-It is not made available because the user’s subscription has lapsed.
+It is not made available to the user because the user’s subscription has lapsed.

 June issue is published.
-It is not immediately made available because the user’s subscription has lapsed.
-(It is made available later, after the user resubscribes.)
+It is not made available to the user because the user’s subscription has lapsed.

 User resubscribes.
 June issue is made available immediately.